webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-An ABORT chunk abruptly shuts down the the assocation.
+An ABORT chunk abruptly shuts down the association.
 Used when
 one side enters an error state.
 Gracefully ending the connection uses
 the SHUTDOWN chunk.